scipy/scipy/doc/source/tutorial/optimize.rst

 is an example of a constrained minimization procedure that provides a rudimentary interval constraint for scalar functions.
-The interval constraint allows the minimization to occur only between two fixed endpoints, specified using the mandatory `bs` parameter.
+The interval constraint allows the minimization to occur only between two fixed endpoints, specified using the mandatory `bounds` parameter.

 For example, to find the minimum of :math:`J_{1}\left( x \right)` near :math:`x=5` , :func:`minimize_scalar` can be called using the interval